steinwurf/steinwurf-docs/source/overview.rst

 :ref:`kodo_cpp`
     The kodo-cpp library defines a simple, high-level C++ API to conveniently access the basic functionality of Kodo, such as encoding and decoding data with various codecs.
-It is very easy to integrate kodo-cpp in your C++ project, so **it is the recommended option for most users**.
+It is very easy to integrate kodo-cpp into your C++ project, so **it is the recommended option for most users**.

-:ref:`kodo-c`
+:ref:`kodo_c`
     The kodo-c library provides a simple C API that allows the programmer to use Kodo in a C program.
 The C API also enables interoperability with other programming languages that are not directly supported by the Kodo libraries.

-kodo-rlnc
-    access to the underlying C++ implementation details

-kodo-python
-    easy-to-use Python bindings

-kodo-ns3-examples
+:ref:`kodo_rlnc`
+    The kodo-rlnc project provides low-level access to the underlying C++ implementation of the various RLNC codecs.
+This enables the developer to customize the operation of these codecs or create new variants, but working with the low-level details might present some difficulties.
+    This option is only recommended for experienced C++ programmers.

+:ref:`kodo_python`
+    This library provides high-level Python bindings for Kodo.
+The simple examples demonstrate how to use the basic functionality of Kodo through the Python API.
+This option is recommended for Python-based projects and for programmers who are not familiar with C++.

+:ref:`kodo_ns3_examples`
-    examples for using Kodo with the ns-3 network simulator
+    This project contains examples for using Kodo with the ns-3 network simulator.
+This can be a great starting point for researchers who are mainly interested in network simulations.

 Features
 --------